Have it as a dip, in a salad, or even make it into a dessert, avocado is deliciously satisfying and contains an excellent source of good fats.

 The avocado oil consists of 71% monounsaturated fatty acids (MUFA), 13% polyunsaturated fatty acids (PUFA), and 16% saturated fatty acids (SFA), which helps to promote healthy blood lipid profiles and enhance the bioavailability of fat-soluble vitamins and phytochemicals.

 There are eight preliminary clinical studies showing that avocado consumption helps support cardiovascular health.
 Exploratory studies suggest that avocados may support weight management and healthy aging.
 (2)

 An analysis of adult data suggests that avocado consumers have higher HDL (good) cholesterol, a lower risk of metabolic syndrome, and lower weight, BMI, and waist circumference than non-consumers.

-Avocados contain a monounsaturated fatty acids rich fruit oil at 71%, 13% polyunsaturated fatty acids, and 16% saturated fatty acids.
+Avocados contain monounsaturated fatty acids rich in fruit oil at 71%, 13% polyunsaturated fatty acids, and 16% saturated fatty acids.
 In other words, avocado is a rich source of good fats.
 (2)